 Mote is developing carbon-negative biomass gasification factories to supply customers with hydrogen.

 NASADYA solves the growing problem of variability management in the energy grid for power plants by converting a money losing by-product, excess energy, into money making co-products, green hydrogen and oxygen.

 Power HV's monitoring sensors and bushings help oil processing plants like refineries and transportation improve safety from methane and fire while reducing T&D losses on the electricity grid by 1% by improving transformer energy efficiency by 30%.

 Renewell Energy converts idle oil and gas wells into the lowest cost, most flexible, highest GHG abating energy storage devices in the world.

 SeebeckCell Technologies helps petroleum and gas industries and emerging markets such as crypto mining, data centers & BEVs solve energy wastage by integrating SCT's modules into thermal management systems, and enables 4x higher (power per weight) ratio, greener production, and scalable solution to address climate change.

-The demo day is an opportunity to learn more about these solutions, how you can engage with the startups and for deal flow for the investor community.
-Several corporate venture funds such as BP Ventures, Shell Ventures and Saudi Aramco Energy Ventures have committed to participate and select startups for investment meetings and due diligence.
-Chevron Technology Ventures has committed to select at least one of the startups at the Demo Day to receive funding
+The demo day was an opportunity to learn more about these solutions, how you can engage with the startups and for deal flow for the investor community.

 The Accelerator is also part of The Ion's Accelerator Hub, along with The Ion Smart City Accelerator and DivInc's accelerator, which will provide startups a wider network, support system and extended reach.
 Rice Alliance has relationships with every major energy corporation in Houston and strong collaborations with energy investors.